The Path To A Complete, Fulfilled, Successful Life.

 If you’re a family man who wants to spend a lot of time with your closest ones, you probably wouldn’t have business and career on top of your list.

-If you’re a musician with amazingly ambitions goals that include wanting to become known world wide, you probably would want “business and career” on top of your list.
+If you’re a musician with amazingly ambitious goals that include wanting to become known worldwide, you probably would want “business and career” on top of your list.

 In that case “family and Personal Life” would probably be lesser of a priority to you.